Bible103

 5. John 17:4 Jesus himself states that by his actions he was showing the nature of God.
 (Jesus prayed): “I have brought you glory on earth by finishing the work you gave me to do.”
 By dying on the cross, Jesus displayed the loving heart of God.

 6.Where does that leave us?
 God is restoring us to His original intent by the way Jesus is changing us.
-Romans 8:29 says that God planned.
-Right from the beginning for us God determined for us “to become conformed to the image of His Son.”
+Romans 8:29 says that God has already determined for us “to become conformed to the image of His Son.”
 Ephesians 1:12 confirms that “we who were the first to hope in Christ [who first put our confidence in Him as our Lord and Savior] would exist to the praise of His glory.”
 AMP

 7.Through the work of Jesus in our lives, we can again be displayers of God: In Matthew 5:16 (Jesus said): “let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven.”
 When people see how we act, we want them to see something about the God who has made us into people that would act like that.